 The pandemic caused by the novel coronavirus, COVID-19, is a threat to people across the country, but particularly people with disabilities.
-People with disabilities are expected to be especially hard hit not only because they are far more likely to fall into the “high risk” category of people likely to develop more severe cases if they are infected by the virus than the population at large, but also because of:
+People with disabilities have been especially impacted not only because they are far more likely to fall into the “high risk” category of people likely to develop more severe cases if they are infected by the virus than the population at large, but also because of:

 - The risk of discrimination in treatment if they do contract the virus

 - Difficulties in maintaining the home and community-based services (HCBS) many people with disabilities rely on if care workers get sick or programs close

 - Difficulty receiving medications they need because of pharmacy shortages or insurance limitations

 - Changes made to public and paratransit systems in response to COVID-19

 During the height of the COVID-19 pandemic, CPR was engaged in leading advocacy efforts across the country to challenge disability discrimination, promote reasonable accommodations, and ensure timely access to life saving care.
 The resources cataloged before reflect the breath and scope of that work through early 2022.
 Please visit the following pages to learn more:

 Overview and Resources: Here, you’ll find a brief overview of the federal response to COVID-19 and the impact of the pandemic on people with disabilities, along with general resources and advocacy materials.